VladaAlek/vladimir-aleksic-pp3/README.md

 **End of Game**
 At the end of the cycle of questions for the five mysterious concepts, the user exits the game by typing **"e."**

+## Visual elements
+in several ocasions the emoticons have been used source code: David Gray: https://www.youtube.com/watch?v=qwAFL1597eM&t=23215s

 ![Prototyp - Algorithm](/assets/images/algorithm.png)

 ## Further project´\*s development